hnethercutt/hnethercutt/README.md

 ![github-header-image(2)](https://github.com/user-attachments/assets/9a40be58-5b9b-4a47-bcbd-d492d510ab1e)

 ## Hello World! 😸 I'm Hannah
-I am currently a Junior at ECU working on a BS in Computer Science.
+I am currently a Senior at East Carolina University working on a BS in Computer Science.
 I am also in an accelerated masters program, working toward a MS in Software Engineering.
-I am very passionate about coding and my goal is to be a Full Stack Developer.
+I am very passionate about coding and my long-term career goal is to be a Full Stack Developer.
 I love to learn new things and want to get experience with as many technologies as I can.

 **I currently have experience with:** <br /> <br />